w3c/secure-payment-confirmation/explainer.md

 However, WebAuthn is not immediately suitable to solve the payments authentication problem, as:

-1. It requires the ??? to be present in the transaction (e.g. via an embedded iframe), which increases user friction and lowers conversion rates.
+1. It requires the Account Provider to be present in the transaction (e.g. via an embedded iframe), which increases user friction and lowers conversion rates.
 1. The generated assertion contains no payments-related information, so it cannot be used as-is to fulfill regulatory requirements to provide evidence of user content (e.g. [Dynamic Linking] requirements).